-4 E. Members who are not public employees are 5 entitled to per diem and mileage as provided in the Per Diem 6 and Mileage Act but shall receive no other compensation, 7 perquisite or allowance.
-8 SECTION 6.
-[NEW MATERIAL] BOARDPOWERSThe board shall 9 have the following powers: 10 A. meet quarterly and at such other times as deemed 11 necessary by the chair; 12 B. develop forms of applications for approval of 13 public-private partnerships; 14 C. receive for reporting purposes executed public- 15 private partnership agreements for public projects for which 16 the cost is less than or equal to ten million dollars 17 (\$10,000,000) or for which the term of the agreement is five 18 years or less; 19 D. review and consider for approval proposed 20 public-private partnership agreements for a public project for 21 which the cost is in excess of ten million dollars 22 (\$10,000,000) and the term of the agreement is more than five 23 years; 24 E. certify the need for the issuance of revenue 25 bonds and refunding bonds by the authority;
+2 Members who are not public employees are 3 entitled to per diem and mileage as provided in the Per Diem and Mileage Act but shall receive no other compensation, 5 perquisite or allowance.
+[NEW MATERIAL] BOARD--POWERS.--The board may: SECTION 5.
+7 A. meet quarterly and at such other times as deemed 8 necessary by the chair; 9 develop forms of applications for approval of 10 public-private partnership agreements; C. receive for reporting purposes executed public-11 12 private partnership agreements for public projects for which 13 the cost is less than or equal to ten million dollars 14 (\$10,000,000);review and consider for approval proposed 15 public-private partnership agreements for a public project for 16 which the cost is in excess of ten million dollars 17 18 (\$10,000,000);19 certify the need for the issuance of revenue 20 bonds and refunding bonds by the authority; determine the use of a public-private 21 22 23 24 public member and who shall serve a term of two years.